mrkaleArduinoLib/gbj_appled/README.md

 ## Fundamental functionality
 * The library controls visibility (on, off) an led always in the same way regardless the led is active high (arduino) or active low (ESP8266, ESP32).
 * It controls ability (enabled, disabled) of the led.
+* It controls blinking (steady, patterned) of the led.
-* It provides time period for normal and fast blinking.
+* The library utilizes internal timer for blinking.

 <a id="internals"></a>

 ## Internal parameters
-Internal parameters are hard-coded in the library usually as enumerations and have no setters associated.
-However, they have corresponding getters.
+Internal parameters are hard-coded in the library usually as enumerations and have no setters and getters associated.

-* **Time period for normal blinking** (500 ms): This parameter for 1 blink per second (1 Hz frequency) is suitable for signalling normal operation of a microcontroller.
-Its getter is [getPeriodNormal()](#period).
+* **Time period for normal blinking** (`500 ms`): This parameter for 1 blink per second (1 Hz frequency) is suitable for signalling normal operation of a microcontroller.
+* **Time period for hurry blinking** (`200 ms`): This parameter for 5 blinks per 2 second (2.5 Hz frequency) is utilized for patterned blinking and suitable for signalling specific errors by number of blinks in a burst.
-* **Time period for fast blinking** (100 ms): This parameter for 5 blinks per second (5 Hz frequency) is suitable for signalling abnormal, usually erroneous operation of a microcontroller.
-Its getter is [getPeriodFast()](#period).
+* **Time period for fast blinking** (`100 ms`): This parameter for 5 blinks per second (5 Hz frequency) is suitable for signalling abnormal, usually general erroneous operation of a microcontroller.

 <a id="dependency"></a>

 ## Dependency
+* **gbj\_timer**: Library for executing internal timer within an instance object loaded from the file `gbj_timer.h`.

 #### Arduino platform
 * **Arduino.h**: Main include file for the Arduino SDK.